Khoanguyen0109/Hiko-POS/pos-backend/RAILWAY_DEPLOYMENT.md

 1. A Railway account (sign up at [railway.app](https://railway.app))
 2. A MongoDB database (MongoDB Atlas recommended for production)
-3. Razorpay account for payment processing
+3. Payment processing system (if needed)
 4. Your backend code ready for deployment

 ## Step 1: Prepare Your Repository